tchx84/Gameeky/docs/basics/en/index.md

 * A *Name* that must be unique among the scenes of the same project.
 * The *Time* of the day in which the scene occurs.
 It can be *Day*, *Night* or *Dynamic*.
 * If *Dynamic*, the *Duration* specifies the number of seconds that it takes to complete a full day and night cycle.
-Otherwise this property ignored.
+Otherwise this property is ignored.
 * The *Width* of the scene specifies the total number of tiles on the horizontal axis.
 * The *Height* of the scene specifies the total number of tiles on the vertical axis.